Peter-SB/Go-Chat-App/README.md

 ## Interface-Based Polymorphism:

 Without class inheritance, we can then achieve polymorphism by using **interfaces**.
-These interfaces. similar to a struct, an interface instead groups function.
+Similar to a structs, an interface instead groups function.
 This is a contract of how it will behave and any type that implements these methods “satisfies” the interface and can be used interchangeably.

 ```go
 // DBInterface defines a contract that all databases must satisfy